Relieve sore muscles and stiff joints with these simple techniques you can do at home.

 Too bad we’re all busy—and not made of money.

-Enter self-myofascial release, or SMR.
+Enter self-myofascial release (SMR).
 Also known as self-massage, this popular physical therapy technique can offer many of the same benefits as a professional session in mere minutes.
-Plus, you can do it in the comfort of your own home, on your own schedule, with no fees attached—besides an initial small investment in a foam roller, tennis ball, or rolling pin.
+Plus, you can do it in the comfort of your own home, on your own schedule, and with no fees attached.
+All you need is a tennis ball, rolling pin, or foam roller.

 How Self-Myofascial Release Works

 “Self-myofascial release is the practice of using massage, foam rollers, or tennis balls to improve muscle mobility,” says Lisa Woods, a personal trainer and yoga teacher in Eagle, Colorado.
-The goal is to relax the fascia (pronounced FAH-shuh), which is a fancy term for the thin connective tissue that wraps and bundles muscles together and can develop knots, or trigger points.
+The goal is to relax the fascia (pronounced FAH-shuh), which is a fancy term for the thin connective tissue that wraps and bundles muscles together.
+Fascia can develop knots, or trigger points.

 Getting older often means spending more time sitting, Woods says.
 This can reduce circulation to our extremities, namely the hands and feet.
 Luckily, all you need to increase circulation to these areas is a tennis ball.

 Try it: Cover a table with a towel, and place a tennis ball on top of it.
 Sit at the table with your back straight, and take a slow, deep breath in and out.